Andrea Dupé: Karting (2022–2024)

-In 2023, he joined Kart Republic, a team managed by Dino Chiesa—mentor to champions such as Lewis Hamilton and Nico Rosberg.
+In 2023, Dupé joined Kart Republic, a team managed by Dino Chiesa—mentor to champions such as Lewis Hamilton and Nico Rosberg.
 He ended the year as Vice Champion of the Italian Karting Championship in OK, ahead of fellow French drivers Maxens Verbrugge and Jules Caranta, the latter a member of the Red Bull Academy.

 In 2024, Dupé joined the Prema Racing karting team.

-However, a knee injury requiring surgery sidelined him for much of the 2024 season.
-He returned at the European round in Slovakia, finished 8th at the Champions of the Future event, and he qualified for all the final rounds of the European and World Championships.
+However, a knee injury requiring surgery sidelined Dupé for much of the 2024 season.
+He returned at the European round in Slovakia, finished eighth at the Champions of the Future event, and he qualified for all the final rounds of the European and World Championships.

-At the CIK-FIA World Championship at PFI (UK), he qualified 4th in his group and finished 25th overall after an incident in the final. brought his karting career to an early close.
+At the CIK-FIA World Championship at PFI (UK), Dupé qualified fourth in his group and finished 25th overall after an incident in the final. brought his karting career to an early close.

-Formula 4 (2025–present)
+Formula 4 (2025)

+2024

-In 2024, Dupé tested a Formula 4 car for the first time at Cremona Circuit with AKM Motorsport, where he worked alongside Marco Antonelli and his son, Andrea Kimi Antonelli.
+In 2024, Dupé tested a Formula 4 car for the first time at Cremona Circuit with AKM Motorsport, where he worked alongside Marco Antonelli and his son, Kimi Antonelli.

+2025

 Later in 2024, Dupé was selected to participate in the Richard Mille Young Talent Academy.
 He posted the fastest time in the pre-selection tests at Alcarràs Circuit, and finished fourth in the final shootout at Jerez, narrowly missing a fully funded seat with MP Motorsport in Spanish F4.